 1. Select the Backup tab, and click Create a new backup Job

-If this is the first time you have created a backup job, you will be asked to provide a Backup user identity if one has not been defined.
+2. Select File Protection: If this is the first time you have created a backup job, you will be asked to provide a Backup user identity.
 See the section above, BackupAssist settings, for guidance.